 - French fries or sweet potato fries

-- Coleslaw for a crunchy contrast
+- Coleslaw for a fresh, crunchy side

-- Grilled vegetables for a healthy touch
+- Grilled veggies to keep it a bit healthy

 5.2 Burger Presentation Ideas